 We present a new hardware synthesis methodology for guarded atomic actions (or rules), which satisfies performance-related scheduling specifications provided by the designer.
 The methodology is based on rule composition, and relies on the fact that a rule derived by the composition of two rules behaves as if the two rules were scheduled simultaneously.
 Rule composition is a well understood transformation in the TRS theoretical framework; however, previous rule composition approaches resulted in an explosion of the number of rules during synthesis, making them impractical for realistic designs.
-We avoid this problem through composition of conditional actions which generates one rule instead of 2n rules when we combine n rules.
+We avoid this problem through conditional composition of rules which generates one rule instead of 2n rules when we combine n rules.
 We then show how this conditional composition of rules can be compiled into an efficient hardware structure which introduces new but derived interfaces in modules.
 We demonstrate the approach via a small circuit example (GCD) and then show its impact on the methodology to implement pipelined processors in Bluespec.
-Many ways of dealing with branches in pipelined processors or bypassing values can be expressed simply as different schedules.
-The results show improvements in performance over previous rule-based synthesis approaches as well as the ease of performance-related architectural exploration.
+The results show simultaneous improvements in performance over previous rule-based synthesis approaches and the ease of expressing several performance-related concepts, such as bypassing or how branches are dealt with in the pipeline.
 In a somewhat surprising result, we show that simply by specifying a different schedule, one can automatically transform a single-issue processor pipeline into a superscalar pipeline.
+Scheduling specifications for performance opens up a new and rich avenue for architectural exploration.